MrPrimate/ddb-importer/README.md

 This module is similar to ddb-importer, in fact I have been a large contributor to the character parser.

 This module only parsers characters.
-It won't import monseters, etc.
+It won't import monsters, etc.

 Main differences:

 - Can use supplied SRD items where available
 - Parsing is done remotely.
-It will cache your characters data for 15 minutes
+It will cache your characters data for 15 minutes.
+- There maybe an option to remove this restriction to patreon contributors in the future.

+You CAN use this alongside the vtta-dndbeyond extension.

+## Support

+Where can you support me?
+See my patreon https://patreon.com/mrprimate This will get you access to my Discord channel as well.

 ## Pre-requisites and recommendations